7 Ways to Start Each Morning Strong With Your Girl

 There are morning people.
 There are night owls.
 And then there are kids.

-Unpredictable in their schedules – especially in the summertime – following through on a steady morning routine is often a challenge for kids to maintain.
-As kids grow up, their organizational skills diversify and they establish preferences for when they are most inclined to complete certain tasks.
-Fortunately, at the age of our GOTR girls, there still is plenty of time to set a positive example, teach healthy habits and explain the value of consistency.
+Unpredictable in their schedules – especially in the summertime – kids (unsurprisingly) often have trouble maintaining a steady morning routine.
+As kids grow up, their organizational skills diversify and they establish preferences for when they are most comfortable completing certain tasks.
+Over time, kids learn if they thrive in the A.M. or find their groove in the P.M.

 Convincing your kids to wind down and turn off the iPad at night is just about as delicate an art as waking them up in the morning.
 And with school right around the corner, jumpstarting a balanced morning routine has never been timelier.
 As families prepare for school bus schedules, breakfasts on-the-go and last-minute study sessions, we are highlighting some useful tips of how to make the most of your girl’s morning and set her up for all-day success.